 - Course conductors however, instructors at the club level are eligible for this award.

-Before sending your nomination to the Canadian Curling Association office, please check that you have included the following information.
+Before sending your nomination to the Curling Canada office, please check that you have included the following information.

 - Home address and contact information